 Turing was a man of brilliance, obviously, and what is so impressive is his singular ability to think about problems differently.
 He knew that there must be a way of deploying machines to complete repetitive tasks, based on inputs, matching, testing and outputs, with a strong feedback loop to the inputs to the next process that runs.
 This is why he is the father of AI, and why we should all appreciate his mind.

 At Vendavo, we have introduced a similar innovation into the world of scientific segmentation of data.
-Deal Price Guidance develops a new segmentation model in a matter of minutes – and may be implemented in as little as 24 hours.
+Deal Price Optimizer develops a new segmentation model in a matter of minutes – and may be implemented in as little as 24 hours.
 Not so long ago, these things required months of professional services engagement and iterative work by a team of data scientists.
 Indeed, that’s the way some of our competitors still operate today.
 The power of pricing has grown exponentially more powerful.

 Now, I’m going to dust off one of the books on my shelves about the codebreakers of Bletchley, to be further inspired by them.